AtharvaNavlekar/CA/README.md

    app.listen(process.env.PORT || 8080);
    ```

-4. **Deploy** to your preferred platform: Google Cloud Run, Railway, Render, Fly.io, Vercel (with adapter), etc.
+4. **Deploy** to your preferred platform — Google Cloud Run, Railway, Render, Fly.io, or Vercel.

 ---

 ## Contributing

-Contributions, bug reports, and feature requests are welcome!
+If you'd like to contribute or suggest improvements:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`